 How does the state define an e-cigarette?

-Electronic delivery device means “any product containing or delivering nicotine, lobelia, or any other substance intended for human consumption that can be used by a person to simulate smoking in the delivery of nicotine or any other substance through inhalation of vapor from the product.
+Electronic delivery device means “any product containing or delivering nicotine, lobelia, or any other substance whether natural or synthetic, intended for human consumption through inhalation of aerosol or vapor from the product.
+Electronic delivery devices includes but is not limited to devices manufactured, marketed, or sold as electronic cigarettes, electronic cigars, electronic pipe, vape pens, modes, tank systems, or under any other product name or descriptor.
 Electronic delivery device includes any component part of a product, whether or not marketed or sold separately.”

 Is there a state excise or special tax (non-sales tax) placed on e-cigarettes?

 What regulations are in place for e-cigarette packaging?

 Liquids intended for human consumption and use in an electronic delivery device (whether they contain nicotine or not) must be sold in child resistant packaging.

 What restrictions are in place for retail or youth access?

 Sale/distribution of electronic delivery devices prohibited to persons under age 21.
 Minn.
 Stat. §§ 609.685(1)(a) (2020)